How to Apply for U.S. Credit Cards for Canadian Citizens

-We’ll customize the results after you indicate that you’re moving from Canada, and you can filter the results based on your preferences (such as no annual fee or cash back rewards).
+We’ll customize the results after you indicate that you are moving from Canada, and you can filter the results based on your preferences (such as no annual fee or cash back rewards).
 Click the “Apply Now” button to start a new credit card application when you see a card that matches your needs.

 Use your card to build your credit history

-A U.S. credit card will only help Canadian citizens build credit if the card issuer reports your information to at least one of the three major consumer credit bureaus in the U.S., Equifax, Experian, and TransUnion.
+However, a U.S. credit card will only help Canadian citizens build credit if the card issuer reports your information to at least one of the three major consumer credit bureaus in the U.S.: Equifax, Experian, and TransUnion.
 These companies gather and organize all your information and create credit reports, which are the basis of your credit scores in the U.S.

 If you’re trying to build credit in the U.S., try to get a card from an issuer (like American Express, Chase, Citi, and Petal) that reports to all three bureaus.
 Most major banks and credit card issuers do this, and it’s generally not a big concern.